Journey2Ultra Running Coach Journey2Ultra

 Designed to help you cross that finish line with flying colours.
 As a running coach, I'm here to provide you with the knowledge and insights you need to achieve your running goals.
 In this comprehensive guide, we'll cover a wide array of topics to equip you with everything you need to prepare for your race and training plan.
 Each section will offer valuable information and tips, and you can dive deeper into each topic by clicking on the provided links.

-Goal Setting for Running Races
+Goal Setting for Endurance Events

 Setting effective goals for races and training is crucial to achieving success.
 When establishing goals for a running race, it's important to understand the three interconnected types of goals: outcome goals (e.g., achieving a specific race time), performance goals (e.g., improving running capabilities), and process goals (e.g., committing to regular training activities).